 We rely on natural gas as the main energy source in our soda ash production process, and therefore the cost of natural gas is a significant component of the total production cost for our soda ash.
-Natural gas prices, over the past five years, have ranged between \$1.95 and \$6.00 per MMBtu per Henry Hub Natural Gas Spot Price.
-As of December 31, 2014 and 2013, the Henry Hub Natural Gas Spot Price was \$3.48 and \$4.23 per MMBtu, respectively.
+The monthly Henry Hub natural gas settlement prices, over the past five years, have ranged between \$1.93 and \$6.00.
+As of December 31, 2015 and 2014, the monthly Henry Hub natural gas settlement prices were \$1.93 and \$3.48 per MMBtu, respectively.
 Furthermore, the price of natural gas could increase as a result of reduced domestic drilling and production activity.
 Drilling and production operations are subject to extensive federal, state, local and foreign laws and government regulations concerning, among other things, emissions of pollutants and greenhouse gases, hydraulic fracturing, and the handling of natural gas and other substances used in connection with natural gas operations, such as drilling fluids and wastewater.
 In addition, natural gas operations are subject to extensive federal, state and local taxation.
 More stringent legislation, regulation or taxation of natural gas drilling activity in the United States could directly curtail such activity or increase the cost of drilling, resulting in reduced levels of drilling activity and therefore increased natural gas prices.